 Election fever is in the air in Scotland and it should be an exciting result on the 3rd of May with the movement towards Scottish Independence gaining momentum.
 At the same time there are Presidential elections in France and Aurelia exercised her right to vote on Sunday.
 This entailed a trip through to Edinburgh to visit the French consulate.
-Funny to think that the consulate might have embassy status in 3 years time!
+We'd like to think that the consulate might have embassy status in a few years time!

 Politics aside, we used the trip through to Edinburgh as an opportunity to research new routes for day trips around the East Lothian area.
 This turned out to be a very fruitful day of exploration with some lovely little side roads, cafes and villages being added to our list of touring attractions.